\delta N Formalism in Anisotropic Inflation and Large Anisotropic Bispectrum and Trispectrum: formalism for anisotropic backgrounds

 \section{$\delta N$ formalism for anisotropic backgrounds}

 In this section we extend the $\delta N$ formalism \cite{Sasaki:1995aw, Wands:2000dp, Lyth:2004gb, Lyth:2005fi, Naruko:2012fe, Naruko:2012um, Sugiyama:2012tj, Dias:2012qy} to anisotropic backgrounds.
 First we present the background fields equations.
-After presenting the general metric perturbations, we look into the linearized fields equations and consider a systematic gradient expansion in terms of parameter $\epsilon$ defined via \ba \epsilon \equiv \frac{k}{a H} \, , \ea in which $k$ represents the wave number in Fourier space.
+After presenting the general metric perturbations, we look into the fields equations using a gradient expansion method, which is an expansion in $\epsilon$ defined via \ba \epsilon \equiv \frac{k}{a H} \, , \ea in which $k$ represents the wave number in Fourier space.
 We demonstrate that the separate universe picture works, that is, in the limit $\epsilon \ll 1$ the background fields equations are locally hold inside each homogenized patch.
+This proof is valid to all order in perturbation theory.